 It’s a great time to be alive.

-In this blog, you will learn how to analyze Likert Scale Data in Excel and Google Sheets.
+In this blog, you will learn how to analyze Likert Scale Data.
 There is a hard way to get it done.
 And then there is a simple way.

-Analyzing data obtained from surveys using the Likert Scale is very important so we will tell you the best way to create, analyze, interpret and present Likert Scale data in the following video and the rest of the blog.
+Analyzing data obtained from surveys using the Likert Scale is very important so we will tell you the best way to create, interpret, and present Likert Scale data in the following video and the rest of the blog.

-If you want to learn more about customizing this chart, setting properties, header, footer, and labels you can read our guide on How to Present Likert Scale Data.
+If you want to learn more about customizing this chart and setting properties, header, footer, and labels you can read our guide on How to Present Likert Scale Data.

-Definition: A Likert scale is a usually bipolar scale.
+Definition: A Likert scale is usually a bipolar scale.
 Which means that it consists of two opposing poles.
-It is used to measure the intensity of feelings, opinions, and attitudes towards a subject matter.
+It measures the intensity of feelings, opinions, and attitudes towards a subject matter.

 It mostly asks how much a respondent agrees or disagrees with a particular statement.
 So, the Likert scale questionnaire collects the information from the respondents.
 The Likert Scale is mostly used by researchers, psychologists, sociologists, analysts, and marketers.